hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/telemetry.md

 Read more about project metrics [here](https://github.com/hashicorp/terraform-cdk/issues/325).

 The information that is sent to Checkpoint is anonymous and cannot be used to identify the user or host.
-The use of Checkpoint is completely optional and it can be disabled at any time by setting the `CDKTF_CHECKPOINT_DISABLE` environment variable to a non-empty value.
+The use of Checkpoint is completely optional and it can be disabled at any time by setting the `CHECKPOINT_DISABLE` environment variable to a non-empty value.